Rohit04121998/Enhanced-Audio-Steganography-with-RSA-Encryption-for-Secure-Communication/README.md

 ## RSA Encryption

-Rivest-Shamir-Adleman," or RSA, is another prominent encryption method.
+Rivest-Shamir-Adleman, or RSA, is another prominent encryption method.
 It is frequently used to encrypt data transferred over the internet and depends on a public key to do so.

 <p align="center"><img src="https://sectigostore.com/blog/wp-content/uploads/2020/06/how-rsa-works.png" height="400"></p>